 Are you considering more drastic car alterations?
 Check with the Department of Transportation to find more regulations for your state.
 With technology constantly inspiring more distraction-inducing car accessories, states are cracking down on irresponsible drivers.

-For more information about car accessories and laws, check out the links on the next page.
+For more information about car accessories and laws, check out the links below.